AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   `here
   <https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/latest>`_.
   Less testing has been done with
-  Windows-11, but both appear to working interchangabley with respect to GSAS-II.
+  Windows-11, but both appear to working interchangeably with respect to GSAS-II.

-  In theory it should be possible to run GSAS-II on older versions of Windows, including 32-bit OS versions, but no current instaion kit can be provided.
+  In theory it should be possible to run GSAS-II on older versions of Windows, including 32-bit OS versions, but no current installation kit can be provided.
 Installing GSAS-II will require locating a compatible version (or compiling) Python and the required packages.
 It may be necessary to recompile the GSAS-II binaries.